sjelms/bibtex-to-markdown/titles/@Cameron2020-wn.md

 ---

 > [!bibliography]
 > Cameron, Lynelle.
 2020.
-“Data to the rescue -  Embodied carbon in buildings and the urgency of now.” . https://www.mckinsey.com/capabilities/operations/our-insights/data-to-the-rescue-embodied-carbon-in-buildings-and-the-urgency-of-now
+“Data to the rescue: Embodied carbon in buildings and the urgency of now.” [[McKinsey and Company]]. https://www.mckinsey.com/capabilities/operations/our-insights/data-to-the-rescue-embodied-carbon-in-buildings-and-the-urgency-of-now

 > [!abstract]
 > Building companies seeking to make informed materials-procurement choices may confront data that are either lacking or too complex.
 A precompetitive consortium has responded with a free, open-source tool that anyone can use to help fill in the gaps.